 Match the seam allowances of both the top and the facing with right sides facing each other.
 Pin the facing to the neckline and sew at 3/8″.

 Snip the seam allowance every 3/8″, stopping 1/8″ before the stitching.
 The most important cut is going to be at the front where the V is located.
 Cut to but not through stopping at about 1/8″.
 Turn the facing inside out.
-Iron the facing, turning the hem 1/8″.
+Iron the facing, turning the hem 1/8″, or use your serger to clean the edges.
 Understitch the facing, make sure the seam allowance is with the facing away from the blouse.

 If you have a hard time understanding this step please have a read at the following tutorial, it describes in detail how and why to understitch.